Finances

 Several partakers of the ‘impressionist’ expositions have gone through periods of (severe) poverty.
 Who were they?
 When did they suffer poverty?

-But how poor, were these ‘poor impressionists’?
-In 1914 Lucien Pissarro reacts on an article on the poverty of Monet in his early life (late 1860s): … the Monets seemed to me quite bourgeois compared to us.
-Little Jean Monet had a cupboard dull of the most magnificent toys.
-That does not sound like living on potatoes! (…) And the large 1870 picture in the exhibiton, the portrait of Mme Monet in a black silk dress, does not resemble poverty.
-But it does make good business when it seems you are starving of hunger!’
+In 1914 Lucien Pissarro reacts on an article on the poverty of Monet in his early life (late 1860s): “… the Monets seemed to me quite bourgeois compared to us.
+Little Jean Monet had a cupboard full of the most magnificent toys.
+That does not sound like living on potatoes! (…) And the large 1870 picture in the exhibition, the portrait of Mme Monet in a black silk dress, does not resemble poverty.
+But it does make good business, when it seems you are starving of hunger!’
 Still, Monet recalled to Lucien that sometimes he had no money to eat (…) and that he was kept from starving by the bread which Renoir stole for him from his mother’s table.
 (R312,p143/4)

 For Lucien Pissarro money was never plentiful.
 (R312,p97) Still, living in England he made many trips to Paris and Eragny.